stewid/SimInf/README.md

 * Stefan Engblom (Uppsala University, Sweden)
 * Stefan Widgren (National Veterinary Institute, Sweden) **(Maintainer)**

-Any suggestions, bug reports, forks and pull requests are appreciated.
-Get in touch.
+# Acknowledgment

+This work was financially supported by the Swedish Research Council within the UPMARC Linnaeus center of Excellence (Pavol Bauer and Stefan Engblom).

 # License

 The `siminf` package is licensed under the GPLv3.

 - [LICENSE](LICENSE) - `siminf` package license

+Any suggestions, bug reports, forks and pull requests are appreciated.
+Get in touch.